WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 (4) Phase Filter | `[day\|night\|all]`

 The values in the attribute correspond to the values set in the protecting ability; for a list of all possible syntax variants, see below.
 Each killing goes through the following checks:
 - Does the subtype of the killing match an allowed killing subtype?
-For this the following killing subtypes are allowed in the following killing subtype filters:
+For this, the following killing subtypes are allowed in the following killing subtype filters:
   - `attack`: can be defended against with `attacks`, `kills`, `attacks_lynches` and `all` filters.
   - `kill`: can be defended against with `kills` and `all` filters.
   - `lynch`: can be defended against with `lynches`, `attacks_lynches` and `all` filters.